-La Trobe University School of Law, in collaboration with the Australian Human Rights Institute (UNSW Law) and Grata Fund is hosting a conference, Public Interest Litigation in Australia - A Comparative Perspective.
-The conference will bring together lawyers and advocates who are pursuing innovative litigation strategies, legal academics who write on related topics, judges who adjudicate these issues and policy makers.
+La Trobe University School of Law, in collaboration with the Australian Human Rights Institute (UNSW Law) and Grata Fund is hosted a conference, Public Interest Litigation in Australia - A Comparative Perspective in August 2019.
+The conference brought together lawyers and advocates who are pursuing innovative litigation strategies, legal academics who write on related topics, judges who adjudicate these issues and policy makers.

 Public interest or social impact litigation is used in many democracies as a vehicle for social, political and legal change.
 It's been used in the United States to pursue civil rights, as well as in Canada, India and South Africa to end practices of racial and gender discrimination and to ensure rights for Indigenous communities and fro environmental and consumer protection.
 In the past few decades Australia has witnessed an increase in public interest cases with some significant success for affected communities.